Crystalix007/U2FDevice/Readme.md

 4. Make the object file directories using `mkdir obj && mkdir cpp-base64/obj && mkdir micro-ecc/obj`
 5. Grab the required library using `sudo apt-get install libmbedtls-dev`

+## Generate a certificate

+If you wish to do this automatically, just run `./GenCertificates.sh`, and answer the prompt with as much detail as you feel like entrusting to websites.

+Alternatively, see `Readme.AttestationCertifcateGeneration.md` for a much more manual approach.

 ## Build the program

 1. Run `make`